yeop-sang/geniblocks_korean/readme.md

 # GeniBlocks
 [![Build Status](https://travis-ci.org/concord-consortium/geniblocks.svg?branch=master)](https://travis-ci.org/concord-consortium/geniblocks)

-This repo contains the React-based "Geniverse-2.0" project, as well as an independent collection of small, modular React components ("GeniBlocks") that can be used as building blocks for other genetics-based applications.
+This repo contains the React-based `Geniverse-2.0` project, as well as an independent collection of small, modular React components (`GeniBlocks`) that can be used as building blocks for other genetics-based applications.

 ### GeniBlocks components

-The GeniBlocks components are a collection of "dumb" stateless views that render entirely based on their properties, and output events that an outside container or application can handle.
-As such, most of the views can be written as [Stateless functional components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components).
+The `GeniBlocks` components are a collection of "dumb" (mostly) stateless views that render entirely based on their properties, and output events that an outside container or application can handle.
+As such, many of the views can be written as [Stateless functional components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components).

 Many views take a [Biologica.js](https://github.com/concord-consortium/biologica.js) organism as a property.

-The components are used by Geniverse-2.0, but are also built to /dist as their own independent React component library.
-The examples in /public/examples all use the GeniBlocks library this way.
+The components are used by `Geniverse-2.0`, but are also built to `/dist` as their own independent React component library.
+The examples in `/public/examples` all use the GeniBlocks library this way.

 ## Development Setup